 Traveler’s checks are paper documents that can be used as a traditional paper check and also like cash.
 They are intended to aid tourists and are typically used by people on vacation in foreign countries.

-You can also get the checks converted into cash in the local currency at many banks, hotels, and foreign exchange offices.
+• You can also get the checks converted into cash in the local currency at many banks, hotels, and foreign exchange offices, which can be a major convenience when you want some spending money (say, when hitting an outdoor market).

 How Do Traveler’s Checks Work?